stefanoamorelli/estonia-ai-kit/mcp/rik/README.md

 ## 🎯 What You Can Ask

 ### 🏢 Company Searches
-- "Show me companies at Sepapaja tn 6" → Returns 4,477 companies!
+- "Show me companies at Sepapaja tn 6"
 - "Find all companies with 'crypto' in their name"
 - "List companies registered in 2024"
 - "Show companies in liquidation status"